-There are risks and uncertainties associated with the merger with Lam Research Corporation.
+There are risks and uncertainties associated with the Merger with Lam Research Corporation.

 On October 21, 2015, KLA-Tencor announced it had entered into the Merger Agreement with Lam Research.
-The transaction contemplates two mergers ("Mergers") for it to be fully in effect.
-Consummation of the Mergers is subject to certain conditions, including (1) the expiration or termination of any waiting periods applicable to the consummation of the Mergers under applicable antitrust and competition laws; and (2) the absence of any law or order restraining, enjoining or otherwise prohibiting the Mergers.
-Each of Lam Research's and KLA-Tencor's obligation to consummate the Mergers is also subject to certain additional customary conditions, including (1) subject to specific standards, the accuracy of the representations and warranties of the other party; and (2) performance in all material respects by the other party of its obligations under the Merger Agreement.
-There is no assurance that the conditions to the Mergers will be satisfied in a timely manner or at all.
+Consummation of the Merger is subject to certain conditions, including (1) the expiration or termination of any waiting periods applicable to the consummation of the Merger under applicable antitrust and competition laws; and (2) the absence of any law or order restraining, enjoining or otherwise prohibiting the Merger.
+Each of Lam Research's and KLA-Tencor's obligation to consummate the Merger is also subject to certain additional customary conditions, including (1) subject to specific standards, the accuracy of the representations and warranties of the other party; and (2) performance in all material respects by the other party of its obligations under the Merger Agreement.
+There is no assurance that the conditions to the Merger will be satisfied in a timely manner or at all.
 Further, the pendency of the Merger Agreement may have an adverse effect on our business and share price.
-Additionally, if the Mergers are not completed, we may suffer a number of consequences that could adversely affect our business, results of operations, and stock price.
-There are numerous risks related to the Mergers, including the following:
+Additionally, if the Merger is not completed, we may suffer a number of consequences that could adversely affect our business, results of operations, and stock price.
+There are numerous risks related to the Merger, including the following:

-- Various conditions to the closing of the Mergers may not be satisfied or waived: - The Mergers may not be consummated, which among other things may cause our share price to decline to the extent that the current price of our common stock reflects an assumption that the Mergers will be completed; - The failure to consummate the Mergers may result in negative publicity and a negative impression of us in the investment community; - Required regulatory approvals from governmental entities may delay the Mergers or result in the imposition of conditions that could cause Lam Research to abandon the Mergers; - The Merger Agreement may be terminated in circumstance that would require us to pay Lam Research a termination fee of \$290.0 million; - We will have incurred significant costs in connection with the acquisition that we may be unable to recover: - Our ability to attract, recruit, retain and motivate current and prospective employees may be adversely affected: - The attention of our employees and management may be diverted due to activities related to the Mergers; - We may forego opportunities we might otherwise pursue absent the Merger Agreement, and may not be able to take advantage of alternative business opportunities or effectively respond to competitive pressures; and - The Merger Agreement restricts us from engaging in certain actions without Lam Research's approval, which could prevent us from pursuing certain business opportunities outside the ordinary course of business that arise prior to the closing of the Mergers.
+- Various conditions to the closing of the Merger may not be satisfied or waived: - If the Merger does not close on or before October 20, 2016, subject to certain limitations, either party will have the right to terminate the Merger Agreement: - The Merger may not be consummated, which among other things may cause our share price to decline to the extent that the current price of our common stock reflects an assumption that the Merger will be completed; - The failure to consummate the Merger may result in negative publicity and a negative impression of us in the investment community: - Required regulatory approvals from governmental entities may delay the Merger or result in the imposition of conditions that could cause Lam Research to abandon the Merger; - The Merger Agreement may be terminated in circumstance that would require us to pay Lam Research a termination fee of \$290.0 million: - We will have incurred significant costs in connection with the acquisition that we may be unable to recover: - Our ability to attract, recruit, retain and motivate current and prospective employees may be adversely affected: - The attention of our employees and management may be diverted due to activities related to the Merger: - We may forego opportunities we might otherwise pursue absent the Merger Agreement, and may not be able to take advantage of alternative business opportunities or effectively respond to competitive pressures; and - The Merger Agreement restricts us from engaging in certain actions without Lam Research's approval, which could prevent us from pursuing certain business opportunities outside the ordinary course of business that arise prior to the closing of the Merger.

-In addition, we have incurred, and will continue to incur, significant costs, expenses and fees for professional services and other transaction costs in connection with the Mergers, and these fees and costs are payable by us regardless of whether the Mergers are consummated.
+In addition, we have incurred, and will continue to incur, significant costs, expenses and fees for professional services and other transaction costs in connection with the Merger, and these fees and costs are payable by us regardless of whether the Merger is consummated.